jhert0/void-installer/README.md

 # void-installer

 Install script for Void Linux.
 This install script will create an encrypted install using LVM and LUKS.
 You can optionally setup a data drive that is also encrypted.
-Currently this script does not support BIOS mode.

 ## Usage